AdHive Price Reaches $0.0006 on Exchanges (ADH)

-AdHive (CURRENCY:ADH) traded 0.5% lower against the US dollar during the 1 day period ending at 21:00 PM E.T. on January 2nd.
-AdHive has a market capitalization of $79,849.00 and approximately $138.00 worth of AdHive was traded on exchanges in the last day.
-Over the last seven days, AdHive has traded down 12.4% against the US dollar.
-One AdHive token can now be purchased for $0.0006 or 0.00000009 BTC on popular cryptocurrency exchanges including Liquid, HitBTC and IDEX.
+AdHive (CURRENCY:ADH) traded 11.2% lower against the US dollar during the twenty-four hour period ending at 14:00 PM E.T. on January 4th.
+In the last week, AdHive has traded 5.1% higher against the US dollar.
+AdHive has a market capitalization of $79,015.00 and $154.00 worth of AdHive was traded on exchanges in the last 24 hours.
+One AdHive token can now be purchased for about $0.0006 or 0.00000008 BTC on cryptocurrency exchanges including Liquid, HitBTC and IDEX.

 - Linker Coin (LNC) traded flat against the dollar and now trades at $0.0074 or 0.00000190 BTC.